 I remember the train used to barrel out of the 4th Avenue tunnel at speeds well over 55 mph.
 The F would pass the platform in less than 5 seconds.
 The local would look like a blur as we rocketed by it.
 Before you knew it you were passing Smith 9th street and going down the big curve.
 This is when I would be lucky enough to see the progress on the World Trade Center.
 Just a skeleton of a building getting higher every week.
 It was really history seeing that building go up on the way to High School every day.
 So sad what happened.

 Forget Carroll, next stop Bergen Street.

 Now the characters that got on at this stop, I don’t know.
 Just a bunch of tough guys either going to their construction site or maybe to my school to kick some “sensitive” artist's ass.
 All I can say is they all wore black leather jackets and did not look like "yuppies."
 Yeah, how ya doin, are you some kind of artist or something?

 Next Stop Jay Street Boro Hall.

 Ok, so that was it.
 Even though I still had over a dozen stops still ahead of me.
 But let me tell you, I was at Lexington Avenue and 53rd street from Church Avenue in about 45 minutes, no kidding.

 So remember the F-Express and a time when ELO and Queen ruled the juke boxes in Kensington.
 A time when PS 179 was the "school" and PS 321 was not.

 But hey, I bet you that Denny’s still has ELO and Queen on their jukebox.
 And how does that saying still go?
-Just a dollar and a dream, just a dollar and a dream.
+Just two dollars and a dream, just two dollars and a dream.